Kingston, Ontario: Football

 The earliest known incarnation of an organized football team in Kingston is the Kingston Granites which played in the predecessor league to the Canadian Football League, the Ontario Rugby Football Union, (ORFU).
 The team played for four seasons between 1898 and 1901 winning 1 ORFU title in 1899 defeating the Ottawa Rough Riders 8–0.
 Kingston also hosted the 10th Grey Cup on December 2, 1922.
 The Limestone Grenadiers now represent Kingston and the surrounding area in the Ontario Varsity Football League.
 The Club franchise catchment area draws players from Frontenac, Hastings, Lanark, Leeds, Lennox and Prince Edward counties.
 League play runs from late May through August.
 The Junior and Varsity teams' main schedule pits the Grenadiers against eastern Ontario opponents and cross-over games with western Ontario teams leading to a provincial title championship game.

 Volleyball

 The Kingston Volleyball Club (KVC) was founded in 2015.
 It is a non-profit organization, a member of the Ontario Volleyball Association (OVA), Volleyball Canada (VC).
 The club relies on fundraising in order to operate.

 Soccer

 Kingston had a soccer presence in 2011 when Kingston FC represented the city in the Canadian Soccer League's second division.
 In 2012, the club was promoted to the league's first division and competed in the league until 2015.
 Their greatest success occurred in 2013, when the club won the divisional title and finished as runners-up in the playoff championship final.

-After Kingston left the CSL, the city was represented in League1 Ontario by Kingston Clippers with both a men’s and women’s side.
+After Kingston left the CSL, the city was represented in League1 Ontario by Kingston Clippers with both a men's and women's side.
 The Clippers played their final season in the league in 2016.

+In 2025, it was announced that the Kingston Sentinels would begin play in League2 Ontario, the province's third division, in the 2026 season, representing the return of semi-professional soccer to the city.